jfblomgren/EasyEuler/README.rst

 with the `Click <http://click.pocoo.org>`__,
 `Jinja2 <http://jinja.pocoo.org>`__ and
 `tabulate <https://pypi.python.org/pypi/tabulate>`__ modules.
-It has been tested on Windows 10 and Linux.
+It has been tested on Windows and Linux and it should work on any other Unix-based platforms, including macOS.

 Contributing
 ============